Tool Review - 2026

 Can TweetDelete delete tweets older than 3,200?

 On the free tier, older tweets are typically inaccessible due to API limits.
-Paid tiers may offer archive-import support to reach older content.
-The limitation isn't TweetDelete-specific — it's how cloud tools interact with Twitter's API.
+Paid tiers may offer other workflows for deeper history.
+The limitation isn't TweetDelete-specific - it's how cloud tools interact with Twitter's API.
 Local tools that use browser automation sidestep this limitation by scrolling your profile directly.

 The Local Alternative